-Cleaning your freezer is one of those tasks in the home that often gets forgotten, but if done regularly it can pay dividends.
+Cleaning your freezer is one of those tasks in the home that often gets forgotten, but if done regularly then this cleaning can pay dividends.
 In addition to making it easier to find things when you want them, you’ll also be giving your freezer the chance to perform more efficiently.
 It’s easy to do and once you’ve gone through it the first time, the next time becomes a lot easier.
 Follow these simple steps to get your freezer clean.

 Make sure you turn off your freezer and unplug it before you do anything.
 That makes sure everything is safe and will also begin the defrosting phase.
 Gather your equipment together too: cloth, towels, brush and cleaning solution are all you’ll really need.
 Next, take any frozen groceries out and store them in a cool place, then remove the drawers and brush out any remaining debris.